Atomist or Holist? A Diagnosis and Vision for More Productive Interdisciplinary AI Ethics Dialogue: Social Benefits of Ethics Impact Statements

 \subsubsection{Train ``citizen'' data scientists and cultivate moral and intellectual virtues}

 Writing and critiquing an ethics statement could become a core part of the moral education and training of future data scientists.
 Impact statements encourage moral reflection and the cultivation of civic and intellectual virtues, such as attentive observation, open-minded imagination, patient reflection, careful analysis, and fair-minded interpretation and assessment \cite{baehr2011inquiring}.
 The development of moral and intellectual virtues could break down interdisciplinary academic barriers isolating researchers from public debates on AI-based technologies \cite{greene2022barriers}.
-Hagendorff \cite{hagendorff2020ai}, for instance, suggests cultivating four basic virtues: justice, honesty, responsibility, and care, along with secondary virtues of prudence and fortitude (to speak truth to power).
+Hagendorff \cite{hagendorff2020ai}, for instance, suggests cultivating four basic virtues: justice, honesty, responsibility, and care, along with secondary virtues of prudence and fortitude (speaking truth to power).
+Impact statements can promote the virtue of humility, too, by requiring data scientists to better understand and communicate the limitations of new AI tools, reducing opportunities for sensationalism in the popular media \cite{johnson2017ai}.
 To develop these virtues, data science curricula might offer \emph{Embedded EthiCS}\cite{grosz2019embedded} courses to foster discussion on the ethical implications of AI-based technologies and provide training in writing ethics impact statements.